Steps to Keep Your Small Company Secure

 Secure All Online Payment Methods

 Be sure to secure all online payment methods.
 This includes using a credit card processing company that offers the highest level of security available, as well as checking your bank accounts daily for any suspicious activity.
+And don’t forget to ensure compliance by meeting the pci dss 4.0 deadline.

 In addition, if you use PayPal or Google Wallet with an account that has personally identifiable information (PII) attached, be sure to keep that information only on the secured servers of those companies.
 If you have a virtual payment terminal, be sure to use a reliable service provider for security purposes.